oldu73/doc/docs/redis/1-redis-misc.md

 exit
 ```

-***

 ### Remove all

-To remove all the keys of all the existing database, run:
+To remove all keys of all existing databases, run:

 ```console
 redis-cli FLUSHALL